Reels Hooks for Home Decor & Interior Design That Stop the Scroll

 Paste your brand profile URL and get niche-specific hook variations with full scripts and shot plans.

-Room transformation reveals and "dupe vs. designer" comparisons consistently get the highest saves and shares on Instagram.
-Viewers save decor content to reference during their own projects, making it evergreen.
+Room transformation reveals and "dupe vs. designer" comparisons earn saves when viewers can reference them during their own projects.

-How should home decor brands format Reels for maximum saves?▼
+How should home decor brands format Reels for saves?

 Use the before/after reveal format with a hook in the first second.
 Include specific product names, prices, and where to buy them.
 Reels that answer "where is that from?" proactively get saved instead of just liked.

-Text-overlay Reels with trending audio consistently outperform voiceover for home decor.
-Viewers want to see the space without distraction, and text lets them absorb details at their own pace.
+Text-overlay Reels with audio can work well for home decor when viewers need to see the space without heavy narration.
+Text lets them absorb details at their own pace.